 Will Paralegals Continue to be in Demand?

-Paralegal jobs are expected to increase by 18 percent from 2010 to 2020, according to the BLS, which is greater than the 14 percent expected for all professions in the country and more than the 11 percent projected for all legal occupations.
+Paralegal jobs are expected to increase only 1 percent from 2023 to 2033, according to the BLS.
 Many companies are hiring paralegals instead of lawyers to try and reduce costs.
 The largest employers will continue to be law firms but many large companies are also hiring these assistants to expand their legal departments.
 Competition is expected to be fierce.
 Those with experience and formal training will find the best jobs and salaries.